patrik-herman/ModalJS/README.md

     middle: 'Modal body.'
 });
 ```
-`top` and `middle` are requred properties.
+`top` and `middle` are required properties.
 You can also use some of list below:
 * type: modal, success, alert, warning, error
 * transition: fast, normal, slow
 * mono: false, true